karma-coin/karmachain-js/README.md

 ## Test

 Firstly need to run local Karmachain node in verifier node.
 More information about node configuration can be found in tests documentation.

-To setup verifier keys:
+Tests automatically add verifier key using next command:s

 ```bash
 curl --location 'http://localhost:9933/' \